mevdschee/pathpdo/README.md

 Note that the brackets should always be empty as the index in the array is determined by the path merging algorithm.

-## Auto mode

-If no alias starting with a "$" is specified, then PathQL will work in "auto" mode.
+## The base path

+The path "$[].posts.id" consists of two parts "$[].posts" (the base path) and it's last segment "id" (the property name).
+Only columns that have an alias starting with a "$" are defining a new base path.
+Any other alias or column name is treated as a property name.

+The full path of a column can be constructed by combining the last specified base path with the property name.
+The initial base path for every query is "$[]".

-Any query result originating from a single table will structured as a simple object per result row:
+Thus queries without specified paths generate a simple object per result row:

     SELECT * FROM posts;